 Website: https://www.ceastudyabroad.com/financial-options/cea-capa-scholarships

-*Offers additional scholarship award opportunities throughout the year.
+*Offers additional scholarship award opportunities, including early bird awards, throughout the year.

 Tortuga Study Abroad Scholarship

-How to Apply: Complete the online application, including an essay on what you hope to learn by experiencing another culture and how you plan to apply these lessons when you return home.
+How to Apply: Complete the online application, including a 500-word essay on what you hope to learn by experiencing another culture and how you plan to apply these lessons when you return home.

 Eligibility: Open to students who are enrolled in an accredited college or university and have applied to or been accepted into a study abroad program